azder/korona/README.md

-# korona
+# www.korona.mk
-A repo containing translation files for the www.korona.mk website.
+A repo containing translation files for the Korona website.

+# Translation issues
+Please make a Pull request fixing the translation issue, we will review it and accept it accordingly.
+Thank you all